 if you like fantasy books you love enemies to lovers stick around hopefully I give you guys some new recommendations you haven't seen before.

 20 Best Enemies-to-Lovers Fantasy Books

-- What is your fav enemies to lovers fantasy book?
+- What is your favorite enemies-to-lovers fantasy book?

 - Do you like enemies to lovers in contemporary or fantasy books better?

 So I thought that I would start off with some more popular and best enemies-to-lovers fantasy books that you might have heard of before just to kind of get.

 1. A Court of Thorns and Ashes by Sarah J. Maas

 When I first came across this book, I didn't know what it was about.
 I only knew it was a fantasy novel, and the score was super high.
 So I decided to read it.

 After reading it, I regretted it a little, because the previous content did not attract me very much.
 The story is set on an island similar to England or Westeros in A Song of Ice and Fire, with a smaller island to the west and the mainland to the east.

 Most of the island is ruled by elves/goblins/fairies (faerie), with only the southernmost tip inhabited by humans.
 There is a wall between the human kingdom and the fairy kingdom, so residents on both sides cannot enter each other's territory at will.